Lee aquí la

 customers, less its

-The totals on the two sides of the Balance Sheet must agree; that is,
+others).
+The totals on the two sides of the Balance Sheet must

-year is a current liability, and is therefore an item in the
+is a current liability, and is therefore an item in the compilation

 One of the most difficult jobs in preparing accounts is stock